nanoporetech/medaka/README.md

-`medaka` is a tool to create a consensus sequence of nanopore sequencing data.
+`medaka` is a tool to create a consensus sequence from nanopore sequencing data.
-This task is performed using neural networks applied a pileup of individual sequencing reads against a draft assembly.
-It outperforms graph-based methods operating on basecalled data, and can be competitive with state-of-the-art signal-based methods whilst being much faster.
+This task is performed using neural networks applied from a pileup of individual sequencing reads against a draft assembly.
+It outperforms graph-based methods operating on basecalled data, and can be competitive with state-of-the-art signal-based methods, whilst being much faster.

 © 2018 Oxford Nanopore Technologies Ltd.